earthly/website/blog/_posts/2022-11-23-helm-k8s-mngr.md

 ## Conclusion

-I hope you understand how Helm is a helpful tool when working with Kubernetes..
+I hope you understand how Helm is a helpful tool when working with Kubernetes.
 In this tutorial, you've learned how to:

 - Deploy a MongoDB database,
 - Create a mongo-express service to provide a UI for the MongoDB database, and